 YES

-Sprawled over a compact four-floor warehouse, this indie music venue is one of the best spots to just kick back and listen to great music – live or otherwise.
-The rooftop bar area is a summer favourite.
+Sprawled across a four-floor warehouse, this indie music venue is one of the best spots to kick back and listen to great music – live or otherwise.
+The rooftop bar area is a summer favourite

 Speak in Code

-Manchester’s not short of tiny cocktail bars hidden in plain sight (see also The Washhouse, Wood & Company and Behind Closed Doors), but Speak in Code is one of the best, garnering awards for their forwarding thinking, sustainably focused cocktails.
+Manchester’s not short of tiny cocktail bars hidden in plain sight, but Speak in Code is one of the best, garnering awards for their forward thinking, sustainably focused cocktails.

 The Marble Arch